-The Orange logo represents a special environment within which there is an open and lively communication.
-The Operator undertakes to provide quality services to all customers.
-From the emblem breathes warmth, friendships, and a large amount of useful information.
+The Orange logo represents a special environment where there is open, lively communication.
+The Operator undertakes to provide quality services to all customers, including the emblem, warmth, friendships, and a large amount of useful information.

 Orange: Brand overview